Fraud Blocker

 Follow the Instructions

-Following the instructions seems like the most obvious thing for a blood draw.
-Not every blood test has special instructions.
-One of the most common is that the test requires you to fast or not eat or
+Following instructions may seem obvious, but it is one of the most important parts of preparing for a blood draw.
+Not every test has requirements, but some do.
+One of the most common is fasting, which means you should not eat or drink anything before the appointment.

 What to Do Before a Blood Draw